levante-framework/levante_translations/README_PARTNER_AUDIO_APPROVAL.md

   - **Source (English)**: The original English text
   - **Translation**: The translated text in your language
   - **Audio-enhanced string**: Editable text field for custom audio generation
-  - **Action buttons**: Play, Approve, Regenerate, Approve & Save
+  - **Action buttons**: Play, Approve, Regenerate, Save

 #### **Approved Tab**
 - Shows all items you've approved
 - Compact view with item ID, translated text, and Unapprove button
-- Items in this tab have been moved to the approved bucket
+- Items in this tab have been moved to the approved bucket (`levante-assets-dev`)
+- Unapproving moves items back to the draft bucket

+#### **No Audio Tab**
+- Displays items that don't have audio files yet
+- Compact card layout showing:
+  - Item ID
+  - Source text (English)
+  - Translated text
+  - **Generate Audio** button: Creates audio from the translated text
+  - **Save & Approve** button: Saves generated audio and immediately approves it
+- Items can be generated and approved in one workflow

 ### 3. Listen to Audio

 - Click the **Play** button to listen to the current audio clip
-- Audio is fetched from the draft bucket (`levante-assets-draft`)
+- Audio is fetched from the draft bucket (`levante-assets-draft`) for pending items
+- Audio is fetched from the dev bucket (`levante-assets-dev`) for approved items
-- If no audio exists, you'll need to regenerate it
+- If no audio exists, you'll need to generate it (use the "No Audio" tab)

+### 4. Generate Audio (No Audio Tab)

+For items without audio files:

+1. Navigate to the **No Audio** tab
+2. Review the source text and translation
+3. Click **Generate Audio** to create audio from the translated text
+4. The audio will play automatically after generation
+5. Click **Save & Approve** to save the audio and immediately approve it
+6. The item will move to the "Approved" tab

-### 4. Regenerate Audio (Optional)
+### 5. Regenerate Audio (Optional)

 If you want to customize the audio:

 1. Edit the **Audio-enhanced string** text field (pre-filled with translated text)
 2. Click **Regenerate** to generate new audio with your custom text
 3. The audio will play automatically after generation
-4. Click **Approve & Save** to save the regenerated audio and mark it for approval
+4. Click **Save** to save the regenerated audio
+5. Click **Approve** to immediately approve the audio

-### 5. Approve Items
+### 6. Approve Items

-You can approve items in two ways:

-#### **Quick Approve**
+**Immediate Approval Workflow:**
 - Click the **Approve** button on any item
-- The item is marked for approval (yellow border)
-- It will be included in the next batch approval

-#### **Approve & Save**
-- After regenerating audio, click **Approve & Save**
-- Saves the regenerated audio and marks it for approval
-- Combines saving and approval in one action

-### 6. Batch Approval

-When you've marked items for approval:

-1. A yellow banner appears at the top showing "X item(s) marked for approval"
-2. Review all marked items (they have yellow borders)
-3. Click **Confirm Approvals** to process all pending approvals
-4. The system will:
-   - Move all approved audio files from `levante-assets-draft` to `levante-assets-dev`
+- The audio file is immediately moved from `levante-assets-draft` to `levante-assets-dev`
-   - Update the approval status
-   - Remove items from the "To Be Approved" tab
+- The item disappears from the "To Be Approved" tab
-   - Add them to the "Approved" tab
+- The item appears in the "Approved" tab
+- Statistics update automatically
+- No batch confirmation needed

 ### 7. Unapprove Items (if needed)

 - Switch to the **Approved** tab
 - Click **Unapprove** on any item
+- The audio file is immediately moved back from `levante-assets-dev` to `levante-assets-draft`
-- The item will be removed from approved status
+- The item disappears from the "Approved" tab
-- Note: The file remains in the approved bucket, but it won't show as approved in the UI
+- The item appears back in the "To Be Approved" tab
+- Statistics update automatically

 ## Search Functionality